Stem cells treatment for MND

 Some causes for environmental/sporadic MND include:

-- RNA processing and aggregates of Proteins—Abnormal protein clumps are known as aggregates.
-These dysfunctional clumps are found in all cases of MND, develop inside the neurons, and disrupt the normal workings of the motor neurons.
-The most likely aggregate is the marker TDP-43, a vital protein responsible for processing RNA instructions inside the cell.
+• RNA processing and Protein aggregates—Abnormal protein clumps are known as aggregates.
+These dysfunctional clumps are found in all cases of MND, form within motor neurons, and disrupt their normal function.
+The most likely aggregate is TDP-43, a vital protein responsible for processing RNA instructions within the cell.
 These genetic instructions are essential in replicating/repairing cells, and if damaged due to protein clumping, the nerve cell will be unable to function correctly.

-- Mitochondria Dysfunction – The mitochondria provide energy for the cells, allowing them to work normally.
-Patients with MND show damage to this system due to the accumulation of proteins inside the mitochondria, causing them to be unable to regulate energy production inside the cells.
+• Mitochondrial Dysfunction – Mitochondria provide energy to cells, allowing them to function normally.
+Patients with MND show damage to this system due to the accumulation of proteins within mitochondria, rendering them unable to regulate cellular energy production.stem-cells-for-Motor-Neuron-disease

-- Damage to Glial cells—Glial cells are the most common cell type in the central nervous system.
-They provide support for neurons, help relay information between cells, and provide nutrients and insulation between other supporting motor neuron cells.
+• Damage to Glial cells—Glial cells are the most common cell type in the central nervous system.
+They support neurons, help relay information between cells, and provide nutrients and insulation between other supporting motor neuron cells.

-- Cell Transport disruption occurs when cells cannot dispose of toxic waste within the cells.
-The toxic waste within neurons is removed by antioxidants using containers of waste known as microvesicles.
-If this waste transportation system becomes disturbed, it can result in a buildup of toxic waste, causing abnormal cell activity.
-Some research has found links between MND and deficiencies in antioxidants.
-There is also not enough evidence to suggest that diet alone can treat deficits in antioxidants.
+• Cell Transport disruption occurs when cells cannot dispose of toxic waste.
+Toxic waste within neurons is removed by antioxidants, which use containers called microvesicles.
+If this waste transportation system becomes disrupted, it can lead to a buildup of toxic waste, causing abnormal cell activity.
+Some research has found links between MND and antioxidant deficiencies.
+There is also insufficient evidence to suggest that diet alone can treat antioxidant deficiencies.

 Environmental vs. Familial MND